pavelis/air-logger/README.md

-# Air logger
-Autonomous air pollution logger for a drone
+# Autonomous air pollution logger for a drone

 ## Concept